BellaCheng28/snake-game/README.md

 - As a player, I want  my snake eats food and grow longer ,so that i can see my progress
 - As a player, I want to display my score on the screen,so that I know my performance.
 - As a player, I want to know which level  stage i played.so that i know the snake game is easy or difficult .
-- As a player, I want to know if the game is over when my snake collides with the wall or the snake 's own or other’s body,so that i know the game rules.
+- As a player, I want to know if the game is over when my snake collides with the wall or itself,so that i know the game rules.
 - As a player, I would like to be able to restart the game after a win, loss or tie.
 - As a player, I want the UI to be engaging and out of the way so that I enjoy the experience of playing the game.